 But let’s break down each use case individually.

 If you’re a 1080p TV owner, the Xbox One X will do something called supersampling to create better-looking images.
 Supersampling is a complex term but the basic idea is that the game renders itself in 4K thinking it’s connected to a 4K screen, which means objects are rendered with four times the detail.
-All this data can’t be displayed, because at the end it’s still being shown on a 1080p TV with a set number of pixels on its display, but the resulting image is one that's more detail-rich.
+All this data can’t be displayed, because it’s still being shown on a 1080p TV with a set number of pixels on its display, but the resulting image is one that's more detail-rich.

 In practice that means images are going to look a bit sharper.
-Trees, branches and foliage in general won’t look so jagged, for example, and basic fog on an Xbox One might become thicker and more realistic while using an Xbox One X.
+Trees, branches and foliage in general won’t look so jagged, for example, and basic fog on an Xbox One might become more realistic while using an Xbox One X.

 That is, unless you upgrade to a 4K HDR TV.

 On a 4K HDR TV, the Xbox One X unleashes its full power.
 Games render at up to native 4K, offering offer four times the detail of regular 1080p.
 Better still, some games feature a wider array of color options, thanks to a technology called high dynamic range (HDR).
 Skies look bluer, grass looks greener and colors drip from every scene.
 The results speak for themselves.

 But visual upgrades aren’t the only type of upgrades the Xbox One X offers.
 The other is performance – i.e. the frames per second at which a game runs.